JarvusInnovations/jarvus-guide-to-extjs/README.md

 Welcome to the Jarvus Guide to Ext JS!
 This book is a work-in-progress and is intended to provide a living guide to Jarvus Innovation's evolving best practices in building and maintaining large Ext JS projects.

+This book will be maintained in a public GitHub repository and contributions are welcome and will at least be credited, but until an appropriate license can be determined all distribution rights are reserved and copyright Jarvus Innovations.

 ## Why Ext JS?
 - Provides full complement of extensible UI components
 - Provides an effective packaging system for sharing components with accompanying assets and CSS between projects